How to support your child’s mental health through the pandemic

 - Limit exposure.
 Avoid listening to or watching news coverage about the pandemic with young children around.
 Avoid having adult conversations about your own worries in front of children.
 Encourage older children to be aware of their social media use and to take breaks from this.
 Help them to think critically about what they are reading on-line, sorting myths from facts.

 - Be patient and understanding.
 Think back to when you were a teen and how important your social connections were (and likely still are!).
 Teens are dealing with less social contact and cancelled events.
 This can be upsetting.
 Try to be patient and understanding – try not to minimize their feelings.
-Instead, listen and express compassion.
+Instead, listen, validate, and express compassion.

 - Listen and provide reassurance when you can.
-Some teens may be worried about the health of their friends and family members, about the size of the pandemic locally and globally, or about lost class time and their ability to complete courses.
+Some teens may be worried about the health of their friends and family members, about the spread of the pandemic locally and globally, or about lost class time and their ability to complete courses.
 If they express concerns to you, listen to their concerns and try to provide reassurance.
-You can talk about how measures are in place to keep people safe, how you’ve prepared as a family, and how life will return to normal.
+You can talk about how measures are in place to keep people safe, how you’ve prepared as a family/household, and how life will return to a new normal.
 For teens who are concerned about lost class time and completing courses, reassure them that school staff understand and appreciate their concern.
 Tell them more information will come and you’ll work through it together.

 Sometimes changes in behaviour or emotions are a sign that students need more support for their mental health.